clojure-liberator/liberator/doc/representations.md

 a single method ````as-response```` which must return a standard ring response map.
 The representation must consider the media-type, charset and other negotiated values in the context's representation map.
-Liberator does not reencode the returned response any further to match character set or encoding.
+Liberator does not re-encode the returned response any further to match character set or encoding.

 The most common types for response bodies are supported by liberator